neptune1997/RandomWalkSurvey/RandomWalk论文update/quantum_walk_overview.md

      to identify and order the most relevant nodes.
    - Furthermore, it is capable to clearly highlight the structure of secondary hubs and to resolve the degeneracy in importance of the low lying part of the list of ranking

+   __An example of the difference between quantum and classical random walks__ (2001)

+   The author show us an example which illustrate the different property between quantum random walk and classical random walk.
+They find that propagation between the nodes is exponentially faster in quantum random walks with respect to classical random walks.

+   __Exponential Algorithmic Speedup by a Quantum Walk__ (2003)

+   The author devise a quantum algorithm based on continuous time random walk to solve a black box tranversal problem with exponentially shorter time with repspect to algorithms on the classical computer.

+   Introduction

+   - faster is the primary goal of the field of quantum computation.
    - ​

+   __Universal computation by quantum walk__(2008)

+   ​

+   __algorithm for element distinctness__(2004)

+   ​

+   __algorithm for element distinctness__(2001)

+   Burhman

+   ​